‘King of Kong’ star Billy Mitchell lied, claims Donkey Kong world-record analysis

 Beyond that, Mitchell doesn’t have a lot of proof to back up his claims.

-“While many people have seen Billy play in public, there are no known independent, impartial, objective witnesses to any of the The Big 3 WR games,” reads Xenlia’s post.
+“While many people have seen Billy play in public, there are no known independent, impartial, objective witnesses to any of the The Big 3 WR games,” reads Young’s post.
 “He has never scored over 1,000,000 in a live venue.
 Billy claimed the 1.047M was done in front of scores of people, but that he had no access to the inside of the machine…so how did he set up the direct feed?
 The 1.05 was supposedly done at an actual convention, but Billy was conveniently playing in another room.
 The 1.062 was done in arcade in Florida, but the only live footage from that day was staged (the Boomer board swap) and shows no evidence of a direct feed setup.”

+“At the very least he misrepresented a MAME performance as an arcade performance,” he said.
+“It’s possible to achieve a good score in one attempt and it’s probably impossible to prove how his MAME score was achieved.
+At minimum: deception.
+But most likely: cheating.
+There is a certain crowd of arcade gamers who dislike MAME, and Billy has told people that scores on MAME don’t count, so even if it was a legitimate MAME performance, it would undermine everything he has ever said about public performances and MAME itself.

-Getting 1 million points in Donkey Kong is not a common occurrence even for the best players, so it’s an issue on its own that Mitchell hasn’t performed that particular feat.
-But misleading judges about hardware along with the lack of other verifying evidence is enough, at least for Donkey Kong Forum, to remove his scores.
+Getting 1 million points in Donkey Kong is not a common occurrence even for the best players, so it’s not an issue on its own that Mitchell hasn’t performed that particular feat in a public performance.
+But deliberately misleading judges about hardware along with a lack of verifying evidence is enough, at least for Donkey Kong Forum, to remove his scores.

 Of course, a lot has changed in the Donkey Kong community since King of Kong.
 That movie attracted a wave of new contenders who eventually blew away Mitchell’s and Wiebe’s scores.
 The current world best is Robbie Lakeman’s 1.230 million points.
 And Lakeman?
 He played on an original arcade machine and verified his score by playing it live on video.